Songs

 Click Here for tab for All Apologies by Nirvana

-This is another track that Nirvana adapted to an acoustically driven version as part of MTV’s unplugged series.
-It was this acoustic version specifically that won two Grammy Awards, perhaps proving that sometimes acoustic rock songs can be better than their original counterparts!
+This is another track that Nirvana adapted to an acoustically driven version as part of MTV’s Unplugged series.
+It was this acoustic version specifically that won two Grammy Awards, perhaps proving that sometimes acoustic versions can be better than their original counterparts!
 It was originally written by Kurt in 1990 at his and Dave Grohl’s apartment.

 The song was split into two acoustic parts, the first was more a lead-orientated section that mimicked the melody but higher up the neck.
 The second is a fairly simple alternate-picked part that was obviously simplified so Kurt could sing over it.
 Then there’s just a nice and simple E chord for the chorus.